Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Evaluation protocol

 For classification, the F1 score offers a balanced assessment of precision and recall, making it particularly suitable for datasets where class distribution may be imbalanced.
 The F1 score is computed as:

-We also computed several other standard metrics, such as Mean Squared Error (MSE) and Mean Absolute Error (MAE) for regression, as well as precision, recall, and accuracy for classification.
+We also computed several other standard metrics, such as Mean Squared Error (MSE) and Mean Absolute Error (MAE) for regression, as well as precision, recall, accuracy, and Brier score for classification.
 Because these yielded results highly correlated with our primary metrics, we focus our discussion on $R^2$ and F1 to maintain clarity and avoid redundancy.
 Detailed results for all other metrics are provided in the supplementary material.